Xtra-Hash/MagicCrypto.github.io/SECURITY.md

 1. Purpose

-The purpose of this Security Policy is to establish a framework for protecting the information assets of [Organization Name] and to ensure the confidentiality, integrity, and availability of information.
+The purpose of this Security Policy is to establish a framework for protecting the information assets of [Xtra-Hash] and to ensure the confidentiality, integrity, and availability of information.
 This policy aims to mitigate risks associated with data breaches, unauthorized access, and other security threats.
 2. Scope

 This policy applies to all employees, contractors, and third-party service providers who access, manage, or store information on behalf of [Xtra-Hash].
 It covers all information systems, networks, and data owned or managed by the organization.